 Code of Conduct

-- Sustained disruption of talks or other events.
+- Sustained disruption of talks or other events;

-- Quid pro quo– sexual harassment that occurs when one in an authority position requests sex or a sexual relationship in exchange for professional consideration or favors.
+- Quid pro quo– sexual harassment that occurs when one in an authority position requests sex or a sexual relationship in exchange for professional consideration or favors;.

 Any person who believes there has been a violation of the SCBWI Anti-Harassment Policy can report the offense in one or all of the following ways:

-- SCBWI has a dedicated email address for reporting any incident of harassment.
+- SCBWI has a dedicated email address for reporting any potential incident of harassment under this policy.
 Anyone who chooses to report an incident can find the Anti-Harassment Report Form on the SCBWI website (About > Anti-Harassment) or use the following link: https://www.scbwi.org/anti-harassment-report-form/.
-Reports should include the substance of the complaint, date, and whenever possible, a list of witnesses or a reference to the relevant URLs, if the offense occurred online.
-Emails will be monitored at all times, including during SCBWI events.
-SCBWI will fully investigate all complaints, including those made anonymously, and take whatever action is necessary and appropriate to prevent a recurrence.
-Please note however, that SCBWI will not be able to follow up on an anonymous report with the complainant directly, as SCBWI will not have contact information for the anonymous complainant.
-SCBWI will make every attempt to respond to a named complainant in a timely fashion.
+Reports should include the substance of the complaint, date, and whenever possible, a list of witnesses or a reference to the relevant URLs, if the offense occurred through an SCWBI On-Line Interaction.

 - warning the party involved that the particular behavior is inappropriate and must be ceased;

-- immediate removal from the event;
+- immediate removal from a particular event;

 - denial of access to SCBWI spaces and venues on a temporary or permanent basis;

 - withholding of a contracted honorarium;

 - prohibition from future speaking engagements;

 - prohibition from future faculty appointments;

-- expulsion from SCBWI;
+- expulsion from SCBWI; and/or

-- removal from the Board of Advisors or Board of Directors, when appropriate
+- removal from the Board of Advisors or Board of Directors, when appropriate.

 Sanctions for attendees, members, and guests can include any of the following:

 - warning the party involved that specified behavior is inappropriate and must be ceased;

-- immediate removal from the event, without refund;
+- immediate removal from a particular event, without refund;

 - denial of access to SCBWI spaces and venues on a permanent or temporary basis;

-- termination of SCBWI membership, without refund;
+- termination of SCBWI membership, without refund; and/or

-SCBWI will make every reasonable effort to conduct all investigations into allegations of harassment, intimidation, or discrimination in a manner that will protect the confidentiality of all parties.
+SCBWI will make every reasonable effort to conduct all investigations into allegations of harassment, intimidation, or discrimination in a manner that will protect the confidentiality of all parties and witnesses.
 Notwithstanding the above, confidentiality is not absolute, and those with a legitimate business reason to know and be informed of the allegations will be so informed.
 Parties to the complaint should treat the matter under investigation with discretion and respect the reputation of all parties involved.

 If you have questions regarding this policy, you may send an email to email@example.com.
-Please include the words “anti-harassment policy” in the subject line.
+Please include the words “Anti-Harassment Policy” in the subject line.